zingus/Crysis-Pseudo-Fullscreen-Nanny/README.md

 of it, for whatever reason.
 From then on, it stays windowed.
-Being it a frustrating videogame where you sometimes need to get the timing right for the mission to succeed, it's very typical to take short pauses while playing it. but then each time you're supposed to go dig for the fullscreen option inside its graphics mode settings.
+Being it a frustrating videogame where you sometimes need to get the timing right for the mission to succeed, it's very typical to take short pauses while playing it.
+But afterwards you're supposed to go dig for the fullscreen option inside its graphics mode settings to re-enable it.
+No, thanks.

 So I devised an half assed *autohotkey* workaround, a script that: